deepprakash345/GitWorkflow/README.md

 Packages contained in this repository are published to the global npm registry.
 Artifactory in the scope @adobe.
 The packages can be consumed as a dependency (i.e. added to the package.json of any project).

-## Using Adaptive Form Super Component
+## Using Adaptive Form React Renderer

-To use adaptive form super component, add the following dependency,
+To use adaptive form react renderer, add the following dependency,
 ```
 npm i @adobe/aem-forms-af-core @adobe/aem-forms-af-react-components @adobe/react-spectrum
 ```